-MUS 241 Ensemble III n 2
+MUS 241 Ensemble III 0 2 0

-Prerequisites: MUS 142Corequisites: None
+Prerequisites: MUS 142Coreguisites: None

 This course is a continuation of MUS 142.
 Emphasis is placed on the development of performance skills and the study of a variety of styles and periods of ensemble literature.
 Upon completion, students should be able to demonstrate skills needed to participate in ensemble playing leading to performance.
-This course has been approved to satisfy the Comprehensive

-Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-MUS 242 Ensemble IV 0 2 0 Prerequisites: MUS 241
+MUS 242 Ensemble IV 0 2 0 1